Experience true Nordic winter with these Iceland and Canada tours!

 SUMMARY OF THE RECENT VOLCANIC ACTIVITY IN ICELAND

-On November 20, 2024, at 11:14 PM local time, a fissure eruption began in the Sundhnúksgígaröð crater row on the Reykjanes Peninsula, approximately 30 miles (48 km) southwest of Reykjavik.
+On November 20, 2024, at 11:14 PM local time, a fissure eruption began in the Sundhnúksgígar crater row on the Reykjanes Peninsula, approximately 30 miles (48 km) southwest of Reykjavik.
 Located between Mt.
 Stóra-Skógfell and Mt.
 Sýlingarfell, this marks the tenth eruption in the past three years and the seventh in this area since December 2023.
-The fissure is approximately 1.86 miles (3 km) long.
+The fissure was approximately 1.86 miles (3 km) long.
+After 18 days of activity, the volcano fell quiet on December 8, 2024, with only gentle smoke rising from the ground.

 For more information, check the official Icelandic sources: